higherbar-ai/ai-workflows/README.rst

 Here are the basics:

 #.
 The ``llm_utilities`` module provides a simple interface for interacting with a large language model (LLM).
 It
-   includes the ``LLMInterface`` class that can be used to interact with LLMs in "JSON mode," so that you get structured responses parsed to dictionaries for programmatic use.
+   includes the ``LLMInterface`` class that can be used for executing individual workflow steps.
 #.
-The ``document_utilities`` module provides an interface for extracting Markdown-formatted text from various file
+The ``document_utilities`` module provides an interface for extracting Markdown-formatted text and structured data
-   formats.
-It includes functions for reading Word, PDF, Excel, CSV, and HTML files, and then converting them into Markdown for use in LLM interactions.
-Simply create a ``DocumentInterface`` object and then call ``convert_to_markdown()`` to convert any file to Markdown.
-If you provide an ``LLMInterface`` object, the LLM will be used to help with high-quality conversion.
+   from various file formats.
+It includes functions for reading Word, PDF, Excel, CSV, HTML, and other file formats, and then converting them into Markdown or structured data for use in LLM interactions.
 #.
 The `example-doc-conversion.ipynb <https://github.com/higherbar-ai/ai-workflows/blob/main/src/example-doc-conversion.ipynb>`_ notebook provides a simple example of how to use the ``document_utilities``
    module to convert files to Markdown format, in either Google Colab or a local environment.
 #.
 The `example-surveyeval-lite.ipynb <https://github.com/higherbar-ai/ai-workflows/blob/main/src/example-surveyeval-lite.ipynb>`_